 You may be familiar with the intersection of Old Forest Road and Dandridge Drive.
 Our client had a green light and was driving through this intersection when another driver inexplicably turned left to enter the Walmart parking lot.
 He drove directly into our client’s lane of travel causing a T-Bone type serious crash.
-The impact demolished our client’s Cadillac and sent him to the ER where he was admitted and had to have surgery to implant screws and plates in his face.
+The impact demolished our client’s Cadillac and sent him to the ER where he was admitted with facial injuries and had to have surgery to implant screws and plates in his face.

 Six months after this accident, our client was still having continued numbness and tingling sensations of the left upper gum area with throbbing pain on the left side of his face when he woke up, when it was cold outside, or when he drank something cold.
 His discomfort affected his sleep as well.
 He had a difficult time with talking for any length of time.